aadams/lp-snapshot/README.md

 # lp-snapshot

-Using [v3-polars](https://github.com/Uniswap/v3-polars), take snapshots of current in-range liquidity providers on arbitrary blocks
+Using [v3-polars](https://github.com/Uniswap/v3-polars), take snapshots of current in-range liquidity providers on arbitrary blocks.

+This is valuable for research, business development, or creating incentivization strategies for Uniswap v3 LPs.

 ## How to use
 1. Set up v3-polars according to its documentation